-After the A/D module has been configured, the sample acquisition is started by setting the SAMP bit.
-Various sources, such as a programmable bit, timer time-outs and external events, will terminate acquisition and start a conversion.
-When the A/D conversion is complete, the result is loaded into ADCBUFO...ADCBUFF, and the A/D Interrupt Flag ADIF and the DONE bit are set after the number of samples specified by the SMPI bit.
+After the ADC module has been configured, the sample acquisition is started by setting the SAMP bit.
+Various sources, such as a programmable bit, timer time-outs and external events, terminate acquisition and start a conversion.
+When the A/D conversion is complete, the result is loaded into ADCBUFO...ADCBUFF, and the A/D Interrupt Flag, ADIF, and the DONE bit are set after the number of samples specified by the SMPI<3:0> bits.